About the President and CEO

 Working with Conner Prairie’s community-based board of directors, John played an instrumental role in settling a 30-year dispute between Conner Prairie and its trustee Earlham College.
 In 2006, the state attorney general split off Conner Prairie from Earlham, giving the museum its independence.
 John says this was one of the proudest moments in his life.

 Active in many national professional associations, John has served as the treasurer of the American Association for State and Local History as well as on the Indiana State Tourism Council, Mid-Atlantic Museum Association, Pennsylvania Federation of Museums and Historical Societies, and the Board of State Advisers to the National Trust for Historic Preservation.
-He currently serves on the boards of directors of the Crown Hill Cemetery Foundation, the Rivers Institute at Hanover College, and the Association of Midwest Museums.
-In almost 40 years of public service, he created several hundred jobs and helped launch the careers of many museum professionals, providing wide-ranging opportunities and mentoring.
+He currently serves on the boards of directors of the Crown Hill Cemetery Foundation, Visit Indy, and the Kennedy-King Memorial.
+He also serves on the AASLH Emeritus Council.
+In 42 years of public service, he created several hundred jobs and helped launch the careers of many museum professionals, providing wide-ranging opportunities and mentoring.

 John resides at Historic Twin Oaks, a stewardship property of IHS.
 His main avocation is gardening.
 As resident curator, he is renovating and maintaining the extensive gardens there.
 He was the winner of the 2006 Golden Trowel Award from Garden Design magazine.
 The garden at John's previous home was featured in several publications including Victorian Homes, Better Homes and Gardens: Garden Design and Outdoor Living, House Trends, The Indianapolis Star and the Indianapolis Business Journal.
-He has one son, John (IV), a college student.
+He has one son, John (IV).

 Read "A Life in Public History: A Conversation with John Herbst" from the June 2011 issue of the Indiana Magazine of History.